Tiopipi/Practice1/README.md

 ### UML class diagram
 ![hotel recommender](hotel%20recommender.JPG)
----

 ### Dependencies
+- #### Gson: Library for JSON data manipulation in Java.
-- #### Jackson: JSON processing library for Java that provides a way to convert Java objects to JSON format and vice versa.
+- #### Jackson: Provides functionality for mapping Java objects to JSON formats and vice versa.
 - #### Apache ActiveMQ: It allows interaction with an Apache ActiveMQ server for the exchange of messages in a messaging system based on JMS (Java Message Service).
+- #### SQLite-jdbc: Allows you to interact with a SQLite database from your Java application using JDBC.

 ---

 # Principles of design
 ## Single Responsibility Principle (SRP):
 - ### Classes have unique and well-defined responsibilities.
 For example, WeatherControl handles control logic, OpenWeatherMapSupplier fetches data, and JMSWeatherStore handles the storage of the events created.
+Moreover, The BusinessLogic, SQLiteDataProcessedProvider, SQLiteEventStore classes have specific responsibilities related to business logic, fetching processed data and storing events, respectively.
 ## Dependency Inversion Principle (DIP):
 - ### Classes depend on abstractions (interfaces) rather than concrete implementations.
 HotelControl depends on the HotelSupplier and HotelStore interfaces, allowing changes to implementations without affecting HotelControl.
 ## Principle of Composition over Inheritance: